Arboretum Images 10e

 Rustyleaf Fig (Ficus rubiginosa)

-We also have so-called "glabrous" rustyleaf fig (Ficus rubiginosa) in Palomar College Arboretum.
+We have typical rustyleaf fig (Ficus rubiginosa) on Palomar College campus, and so-called "glabrous" rustyleaf fig, in the Palomar College Arboretum.
 In my opinion, the specimen I have observed in Arboretum is technically not glabrous: Minute hairs may be visible on underside of leaves (abaxial surface), especially on veins, with 10x magnification (hand lens or dissecting microscope).
-Some authors list it as var. glabrescens; however, World Flora Online lists var. glabresens as a synonum for this variable species.
+Some authors list it as var. glabrescens; however, World Flora Online lists var. glabrescens as a synonym for this variable species.
+It is also listed as Ficus rubiginosa f. glabrescens (F.M.
+Bailey) D.J.
+Dixon.
+The small f is a secondary taxon rank below variety.
+It denotes a special form of that species or variety.

 Rustyleaf fig seedling from nearby tree near campus greenhouse.